 Trees are not to be killed without tangible reasons due to their usefulness in the environment.
 However, there are times when you’d be left with no option but to get rid of the tree.
 It could be because it’s taking over your yard, it’s ruining the view, becoming a hazard, or simply because you don’t want it there anymore.

 The best way to secretly kill a tree is to do it slowly so it doesn’t die overnight.
 You can also use salt on the ground around the tree, copper nails into roots or the trunk, Copper sulfate, muriatic acid, or even kill the tree by overwatering.

 It might take a bit of time to get the dosage right so start with small amounts and slowly increase the dose over time.

-A herbicide kills a tree faster and with greater ease and certainty than anything else.
+An herbicide kills a tree faster and more easily and safely than anything else.
 Tordon is the most powerful herbicide that will kill any type of tree from the inside out while the tree stands in place.

 There are different ways to achieve this.
 One way is to locate or dig out one of the roots, drill some holes into the root beneath the soil and fill them with Tordon.
 Then you’ll cover the holes with a rug and put the soil back o top of the roots.
-After a few days, the tree will be dead, leaving no visible evidence of poisoning.
+After a few days, the tree will die, leaving no visible evidence of poisoning.

-You can also drill holes into the trunk of the tree, but this may later get exposed.
+You can also drill holes into the tree’s trunk, which may get exposed later.
 Treat the tree on a hot day without rain for the herbicide to take full effect.

 Foliar spray method